 Fog Lights

 Regular headlights provide just enough light to illuminate roads driving in the night.
-Regular headlights may reflect light to the driver whereas fog lights keep a driver’s vision clear.
+Regular headlights may reflect light to the driver whereas fog lights keep a driver's vision clear.
+Although extremely useful in various weather conditions, fog lights are not considered standard car equipment and are not built into vehicles.

 Fog lights also pose some risks.
 They are not meant to be used as replacements for headlights and only used in extreme weather conditions because their light beams are highly concentrated and can temporarily blind oncoming drivers until they are nearby.
+As a rule of thumb, fog lights should be used if you are unable to see the rear car light of any vehicle in front of you.

 When Choosing Fog Lights: